Charity Intelligence

 OUTPUTS AND OUTCOMES

 Bulk food and supplies are provided to partner agencies.
 The output is determined on assumptions such as all goods taken out of Food Link are weighed.
-Food that is typically picked-up from Food Link is 60% non-perishable and 40% perishable.
-On average 207,800 pounds of bulk food was accessed every month (excluding December).
+Food that is typically picked-up from Food Link is 70% non-perishable and 30% perishable.
+1,120,476 pounds of bulk food was distributed to partner agencies in the Fiscal Year 2021/22.

-Agencies use the Food Link Program to not only supplement their food supply but also to redirect their budget.
+Agencies use the Food Link Program to supplement their food supply and redirect their budget.
 Agencies were asked about the ways they used the money saved by accessing the program.
 According to their feedback, agencies diverted their funds in a variety of ways, including investing in programming, food purchases, and purchasing supplies.
-Most agencies (33%) redirected funds to the improvement of their programming.
+Most agencies (57%) redirected funds to food purchasing and they were able to extend their food budget or purchase supplies with the funds saved.
+Some agencies (18%) used the funds to improve programming.
 The examples of improved programming include an increased invested in staff training, offering more programs or extend the scope of their programming.
-A number of agencies are able to extend their food budget or purchase supplies with the funds saved.
-There is a portion of the agencies (16%) that do not have a food budget and relied completely on Food Link for their food supply.
-For this segment, no money was saved to be redirected to other services.

-With the onset of COVID-19 we were required to deny access to all external visitors which greatly impacted how the Food Link Program operated.
-Implementation of partners qualification criteria and COVID-19 restrictions resulted in the number of agency programs supported through Food Link being reduced from 215 to 37.
-As a result of this our goal for 2019/20 was not met.
+With the onset of COVID-19 we were required to deny access to all external visitors, which greatly impacted how the Food Link Program operated.
+Implementation of partners qualification criteria and COVID-19 restrictions resulted in the number of agency programs supported through Food Link being reduced from 215 to 37 in 2020.
+In 2021/22 Fiscal Year, the number of Food Link partner organizations was up to 48.
+We are expecting for 2022/23 the number of Food Link partner organizations to be between 75 and 85.

 SHORT-TERM OUTCOMES Supporting organizations by absorbing or diverting agencies’ food and supplies cost, allowing agencies to focus on meeting the needs of the community instead of sourcing food.
 Money saved can be relocated to sustain existing programs or launch new programs.
 Re-distributing excessive amounts of certain items to other agencies which results in reduced food waste.